westonruter/wp-user-photo/readme.txt

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =
+*2008-08-01: 0.8.2*

+* Verified that works in WP 2.6; added note explaining what the error message regarding what "image resizing not available" means... namely that the GD module is not installed.

 *2008-05-29: 0.8.1*

 * Added localization for Russian (thanks Kyr!)